Transforming Citizens Into Consumers

 In 1936, the National Association of Manufacturers hired Bernays to initiate an ideological campaign against the New Deal (and the rise of unionism as Alex Carey mentions in Taking the Risk Out of Democracy).

 When World War II ended, the CIA hired Bernays to advise them on how to control the “irrational aggression” of the masses.
 In his CIA role, Bernays devised a campaign for the Eisenhower administration to convince the American public they were under imminent threat from Soviet Communism.

 As part of this campaign, Bernays mobilized public and congressional support for the 1954 coup against Guatemala’s democratically elected president Jacobo Arbenz.
 Bernays also worked for the United Fruit Company, which was concerned about Arbenz’s plans for land reform, i.e. breaking up their extensive Guatemalan banana plantations.

 Meanwhile the public relations industry hired psychoanalysts to set up focus groups to use advertising more effectively to improve consumer demand for corporate products.
 These early focus groups employed psychoanalytic techniques to help advertisers improve sales by secretly appealing to unconscious needs and insecurities.

-Posted by Dr Stuart Jeanne Bramhall on July 21, 2014, With 3855 Reads Filed under Civil Liberties & Freedom, Corruption, Government & Politics.
+Posted by Dr Stuart Jeanne Bramhall on July 21, 2014, With 3962 Reads Filed under Civil Liberties & Freedom, Corruption, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.